7 TIPS FOR NIA BEGINNERS

 New to Nia?
 Here are 7 things you might like to know.

 1. Nia welcomes everybody, whatever your age, body shape, fitness level, or ability.
-Leave your worries at the door, step in with a “beginner’s mind” and tune into your own way of moving.
+Leave your worries at the door, step in with a “Beginner’s Mind” and tune into your way of moving.
 Simply relax and be yourself.
 You belong here, just as you are.

-2. Take a deep breath – “smell the moment” – and come home to your body NOW.
-Throughout the class you’ll be invited to pay attention to sensations in your body.
+2. Take a deep breath – We say, “Smell the moment” to feel more present in your body.
+Throughout the class, you’ll be invited to pay attention to sensations and to notice what feels good.
 This mindful aspect of Nia helps anchor you in the moment, moving with purpose, and without judgement.

 3. Go gently and give yourself time.
-It’s natural to feel a bit nervous or un-co when you start something new.
+It’s natural to feel nervous or un-co when you start something new.
 You’ll receive guidance that is supportive and inspiring, without any push.
-Play with a slower speed or moving in a smaller range of motion if that helps you find more pleasure and ease.
+Play with slowing down or moving in a smaller range of motion if that helps you find more pleasure and ease.
 Energise the moves when you feel ready.

 5. Dress up, dress down, dress for fun.
 Wear anything that makes you feel free, comfortable, and excited to move.
 No shoes are needed as Nia is designed to be done barefoot.
-If you have any foot concerns or medical advice, you can always choose to wear a soft-soled shoe.
+If you have foot concerns, you can always wear a soft-soled shoe.

-7. Towards the end of class, we move to the earth for FLOORPLAY to stimulate self-healing and conditioning.
-Again, options are presented so you can make choices that feel right for you.
-You are also welcome to use a yoga mat or chair or do the movement against a wall, or simply rest.
+7. Towards the end of class, we move to the earth for FLOORPLAY for both self-healing and conditioning.
+Options are presented so you can make choices that feel right for you.
+You are also welcome to use a yoga mat or chair, do the movement against a wall, or simply rest.

 The best way to find out if Nia is for you is to try a class or 2… or 3…